namdev-rathod/AWS-Cloud/README.md

 ---

 ### **Capstone Project: Multi-Tier Architecture** 🏗️
-- 🎓 **Real-World Project**: Multi-region, secure, automated deployment
+- 🎓 **Real-World Project**: Multi-Tier Architecture

 ---

-This course is packed with practical skills, best practices, and hands-on labs to prepare you for real-world AWS projects and certifications! 🌟
+📢 **Subscribe to My YouTube Channel!** 📢

+If you’re excited about mastering Terraform from beginner to expert, make sure to **hit the Subscribe button**  [DevOps With Namdev](https://www.youtube.com/@namdev.devops)!

+By subscribing, you’ll get access to the latest tutorials, real-world projects, and deep dives designed to help you master DevOps skills from the ground up.
+Hit that **Subscribe** button to stay updated and take your expertise to the next level! 🎬👨‍💻